AllTheLines/CacheTVS/README.md

         --process <What to compute>
             What to compute

-            [default: all]

             Possible values:
             - all:            Calculate everything
-            - total-surfaces:  Compute the total visible surfaves for each computable DEM point and output as a heatmap
+            - total-surfaces: Compute the total visible surfaces for each computable DEM point and output as a heatmap
             - viewsheds:      Compute all the ring sectors saving them to disk so that they can be used to later reconstruct viewsheds
+            - longest-lines:  Compute the longest line of sight for each DEM point

+            [default: all]

+        --heatmap <Heatmap normalisation method>
+            How to normalise heatmap data

+            Possible values:
+            - unit-scale:  Just scale between 0 and 1
+            - exponential: Scale between 0 and 1 with an exponential factor
+            - welford:     Use Z-score normalisation based on Welford's algorithm.
+This basically means that the data is redistributed such that the mean is 0.5.
+Useful for overly dark or bright heatmaps. https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm

+            [default: exponential]

     -h, --help
             Print help (see a summary with '-h')